chrstntdd/ddf/README.md

 ## Why

-I wanted to try out Ocaml 5 and with the new stable `eio` library.
+I wanted to try out OCaml 5 and with the new stable `eio` library.
 Also, clearing out `node_modules` and other build artifacts with `rm -rf` takes too long.

 ## Usage